wmandai/workice-docs/docs/source/update.rst

 Update
 ======

 ..
-NOTE:: We recommend backing up your database with mysqldump before updating the app.
+NOTE:: We recommend backing up your files and database before updating the app.

 Workice CRM checks for updates daily and notifies you via email if there is a new update.
 You can disable update notifications in **Settings** > **System Settings** > **Update Notifications**.